platformio/platformio-docs/plus/debug-tools/avr-stub_extra.rst

       - ``2``

-To switch between modes, specify a special macro definition ``AVR8_BREAKPOINT_MODE`` with appropriate value from the table above, for example:
+To switch between modes, specify a special macro definition ``AVR8_BREAKPOINT_MODE`` with the appropriate value from the table above, for example:

 .. code-block:: ini